 The Checkpoint Blockade Immunotherapies

-Recently, researchers achieved the first significant success ever in treatment of stage IV Merkel cell carcinoma, with a form of immunotherapy called “checkpoint blockade therapy.”
+Recently, researchers achieved the first significant successes ever in treatment of stage IV Merkel cell carcinoma, with an intravenous form of immunotherapy called “checkpoint blockade therapy.”
 In March, 2017, the US Food and Drug Administration (FDA) approved the checkpoint blockade therapy drug avelumab (brand name Bavencio), for the treatment of adults and pediatric patients 12 years and older with MCC.
-FDA approval, the first ever for advanced MCC, was based on data from a clinical trial in which 33 percent of the patients experienced complete or partial shrinkage of their tumors.
+The FDA based its approval, the first ever for advanced MCC, on data from a clinical trial in which 33 percent of the patients experienced complete or partial shrinkage of their tumors.

 Checkpoint blockade immunotherapies block certain molecules that inhibit or “check” T cell production to prevent excessive and potentially dangerous inflammatory and autoimmune reactions under normal conditions.
 By blocking these inhibiting molecules, the drugs release waves of T cells to attack the MCC cells.